harikrishna87/Foodi-Website/README.md

 Order Page:
 Displays all purchased items in a table format, providing an organized view of past orders.

-User Profile:
-The avatar dropdown allows users to:
-- View their details.
-- Upload a profile picture for personalization.

 Installation
 1. Clone the repository: